GLA Land and Property: Land holdings

+Schemes

+GLAP has a goal of delivering 68,000 homes on its land by 2041.

 Governance

+The steering board that makes decisions for GLAP contains the chief of staff to the Mayor of London, and the Deputy Mayor of London for Housing, Tom Copley.

 GLAP is held by a holding company called Greater London Authority Holdings Limited, created at the same time.
 Greater London Authority Holdings Limited does not trade and has no other subsidiaries.

 GLAP is not permitted to borrow directly from the Public Works Loan Board, but the Greater London Authority can borrow on its behalf.
 This was needed because GLAP inherited a borrowing requirement of approximately £300m from the LDA.
 The liabilities transferred from the LDA include the costs of the compulsory purchase of land for the 2012 Olympic and Paralympic games.
 It is anticipated this will be repaid from the sale of other assets.

+GLAP has been criticised for not paying back loans.